Prof-Bloodstone/Mineager/README.md

 Its usages is just like for `install` command.

 ### Checking for plugin updates
-If you want to check, if there are any updates available, simply run: `mineager status`
+If you want to check, if there are any updates available, simply run: `mineager plugin status`

 ### Updating all plugins
-After checking that there are plugin updates available and you want to download newer versions, simply run `mineager update`.
+After checking that there are plugin updates available and you want to download newer versions, simply run `mineager plugin update`.
 If you have a plugin that needs to be downloaded from CloudFlare protected site, you'll be given a direct download link for it.

 # Developing Mineager